-A fellow instructor once told me, “It has to become a lifestyle,” when it comes to your personal defense and by necessity your own well-being and preparedness.
+A fellow instructor once told me, “It has to become a lifestyle,” when it comes to your personal defense and by necessity your own well-being and preparedness despite the many talks about gun control.
 I couldn’t agree more.

 So what do I carry?
 It depends on many factors.
-When I teach concealed carry I talk to students about trade offs when they start carrying a concealed firearm.
+When I teach concealed carry I talk to students about trade-offs when they start carrying a concealed firearm.